Peptides for Muscle Growth: Science, Safety, and Legal Alternatives

 - Ipamorelin stimulates ghrelin receptors

-- Combined, they theoretically provide sustained GH release throughout the day
+- Combined, the theoretical aim is sustained GH release throughout the day

 - BPC-157: Marketed for injury recovery and tissue repair, though with virtually no human safety data